Why Are UTVs So Loud?

 Mechanical Engine- and Transmission Noise

 UTV noise is more than exhaust noise.
-All of the components moving inside the engine and the bike’s transmission also put out quite a lot of noise.
+All of the components moving inside the engine and the bike’s transmission also make quite a lot of noise.

 Let’s start with the transmission and drive train.